locomote-sh/query-api/README.md

     path$prefix=images/
 ```

-will match any file records with a `path` property starting with `images/` - e.g. `images/logo.png` or `images/icons/file.png` would both match.
+- will match any objects with a `path` property starting with `images/` - e.g. `images/logo.png` or `images/icons/file.png` would both match.
 Note that the comparison specifier has been supplied by appending `$` followed by a comparison name.
 The full list of supported comparison specifiers is:

 * `$prefix`: Match values starting with the specified value.